Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 Since the tile in bottom right needs to be `0`, this means that the last move needs to be `f` or `c`, so if at any point, both of these tiles do not have anymore moves remaining moves while the puzzle isn't already solved then you can already tell it's unsolvable.

-Oh I didn't talk about the limited number of moves per tiles ? don't worry I'll explain in a minute.
+Oh I didn't talk about the limited number of moves per tiles ?
+Don't worry I'll explain in a minute.

 ### Rubik's cube heuristics

+These are the heuristics you can determine based on the fact that the moves are shuffled from a rubik's cube initial state.

 #### Face centers